djcsdy/haxe-xpath/README.md

  * The previous version directly supported dcxml.
 At present there is no support for dcxml in this version.
 You can still install the old version using haxelib.
- * Haxe XPath doesn’t compile for JavaScript at the moment.
-This will be fixed in the future, although patches are always welcome.
  * The XPath functions `id()`, `namespace-uri()` and `lang()` are not implemented.
  * XPath treats XML comments as nodes, but neither Haxe’s built in